zhikaiong2001/tp/docs/UserGuide.md

 A simple example usage would be
 `filter_by_status free`.
 As you might guess by now, STATUS is case-insensitive i.e. `s/interview with 12345678` is as valid as `s/iNtERVIew wIth 12345678`.

+## Filtering interviews by date: `filter_interviews_by_date`

+After adding multiple interview entries into Tether, and if you want to find all the interviews on a particular date, it can be quite cumbersome to eyeball the entire list.
+The `filter_interviews_by_date` command would be very helpful in such situations so that you can locate on the interviews on a particular date.
+Simply execute `filter_interviews_by_date YYYY-MM-DD` to get all the interviews on that particular date.

+An example usage would `filter_interviews_by_date 2024-05-05` to display all interviews on 2024-05-05.

+To go back to the original unfiltered list, simply enter the `list_interviews` command.

+Note that no interviews would be displayed if there are no interviews on that day.

 ## Deleting an applicant/interviewer : `delete_person`

 Deletes the specified applicant/interviewer based on their phone number from Tether.